"Materialism requires adherence to its rules

-Real Science Radio takes on atheism, below, with:
+Real Science Radio takes on all atheists, with:

 - RSR's Trading Genesis video presentation from Pepperdine University showing that atheists have no theory of origins